Worrying over a loved one’s drinking can be overwhelming, confusing, and painful.

 12. Hangovers seem to be getting worse.

-13. Withdrawal such as tired, sadness and irritability until you have a drink.
+13. Having withdrawal symptoms such as tiredness, sadness, and irritability until you have a drink.

 And finally, the two biggest of the 15 warning signs of alcoholism are: